wahyu6070/kopi-installer/README.md

 # Nashor kernel installer
-copy installer is an installer script that runs in magisk manager or recovery, which can be converted into a magisk module or kopi.
+copy installer is an installer script that runs in magisk manager or recovery, which can be converted into a magisk module or kopi module.

 # Variabel
 - ``MODPATH`` directory where the module is edited